 By building the knowledge-sharing into our culture, we’ve elevated it from an obligation to an honor.
 Our producers are future managers, and this gives them the opportunity to test their chops.
 Plus, it’s incredibly rewarding to share expertise with someone who’s eager to learn.

-If you love train somebody, set them free…
+love train somebody, set them free…

 And yes, co-ops leave before they ‘pay back’ the investment we’ve made in their career.
 But with some estimates of turnover in the staffing industry coming in around 25% (I think it’s much higher), that’s a risk we’re willing to take.
 A ClearlyRated article claims that “Staffing firms suffer 6 months of partial or full employee productivity loss from a single turnover event.”
 But we’ve gained more company performers and leaders than we’ve lost.